google/fonts/cc-by-sa/knowledge/modules/syllabics/dene_syllabics/content.md

 ![INSERT_ALT](images/INSERT_IMG.svg)

 </figure>
-<figcaption>INSERT_FIGCAPTION</figcaption>

-###### A comparison of Sayisi Dene Syllabics in the round form style (top) and the square form style (bottom).
-Note that the square form style in the bottom sample allows for the variation in the vertical positioning of the finals characters to be more clearly distinguished than in the round form style showing of the same text.
+<figcaption>A comparison of Sayisi Dene Syllabics in the round form style (top) and the square form style (bottom).
+Note that the square form style in the bottom sample allows for the variation in the vertical positioning of the finals characters to be more clearly distinguished than in the round form style showing of the same text.</figcaption>

 ## Vertical positioning variation for finals